City Sightseeing Venezia

 After you've bought your ticket, go through the station's side door.
 You'll see a sandwich sign and a portable gangway next to the water (and maybe the boat itself, as in this photo).

 The boat is a large flat-bottomed water bus that accommodates wheelchairs and strollers.
 If you don't have a ticket, you can buy one from a City Sightseeing employee in a red shirt or jacket.

-The "hop on, hop off" tour nominally has seven stops, with six in operation at the time of this writing:
+The "hop on, hop off" tour nominally has seven stops, although some may not be in operation during your visit:

 City Sightseeing's landing at Zattere is shared with several other boat operators.
 Boarding and disembarkation at this stop can be unnerving with a wheelchair when the Giudecca Canal is choppy, since the floating pontile or pontoon moves with the waves.
 (The crew will provide help if you need it.)

 In this photo, you can see the City Sightseeing Venezia water bus cruising from the Lido di Venezia to the glassmaking island of Murano.

 Last updated April., 2017

 Copyright © 1996-2017 Durant and Cheryl Imboden.
 All rights reserved.